 If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Customer Service and ask for the "LIS Rider."
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)

 In some situations, your plan premium could be more

-In some situations, your plan premium could be more than the amount listed above in Section 4.1.
-These situations are described below.
+In some situations, your plan premium could be more.
+This situation is described below.